-Special for visitors for the Republican national Convention (RNC) – Cleveland is home to some major political events and politicians.
+You know about the historic 2016 Republican National Convention in Cleveland but Cleveland is home to other major political events and politicians.

 President James Garfield.
 The 20th president of the US, Garfield was from Cleveland.
 Civil War Major General, US Congressman, and US President.
 A member of the Republican Party, he served as the 20th US President for only 200 days, from March until September 1881 because he was assassinated.The tomb of President Garfield is located inside a huge (180′ high) memorial at Lake View Cemetery that includes a 12′ tall marble statue of President Garfield.